billbuchanan/appliedcrypto/z_assessments/test01/README.md

 ### 2. Hashing
-Key principles: Hashing, Hashing Formats, Time to crack, operation of converting passwords to password with salt.
+Key principles: Hashing, Hashing Formats, Time to crack, operation of converting passwords to hash values with salt.

-* Bob uses a six-character password with lower case [a-z].
+* Bob uses a six-character password with lowercase [a-z].
 How many passwords are possible?
 His password system then tells him he needs to add numeric value [0-9].
 If he adds it at the end, how many passwords are possible, and what is the key entropy?
 [Ref: Symmetric Key]
 * Outline the importance of storing the salt value with the hashed value when storing hashed passwords.
 [Ref: Hashing]
 * Eve has captured a hashed password.
 How might she use the Cloud to be able to crack the hashed password, and what is a likely tool for this?
 [Ref: Hashing]
 * Bob is an administrator for a network, and he tells his management team that user passwords are now salted, and they are thus completely secure against attacks.
 Is he correct?
 Explain your viewpoint.
 [Ref: Hashing]